MikkoTorvinen/octet/octet/src/examples/example_invaderers/README.md

 ++e;}

-At this point b stores all the characeters for an element of the csv file, but we have to transformed into a number.
-We are suing atoi method to convert the char array to an int, further we are comparing the resulting number to see if it is the value 1 (which we have designated as being the identifier for creating an invaderer).
-If this is the case, then we store the position (column and row) of the element in the csv file in the inv_formation array as the x and y coordinates of the invaderer.
+At this point b stores all the characters for an element of the csv file, but we have to transform it into a number.
+We are using atoi method to convert the char array to an int, further we are comparing the resulting number to see if it is the value 1 (which we have designated as being the identifier for creating an invaderer).
+If this is the case, then we store the position (column and row) of the element in the CSV file in the inv_formation array as the x and y coordinates of the invaderer.

 if (std::atoi(b) == 1) {